qiisziilbash/api-example-django/README.md

 Authentication:
 - [x] set up the kiosk and dashboard
-- [ ] deauthorize
+- [x] deauthorize
-- [ ] show limited access in dashboard if patients wants to access
+- [x] show limited access in dashboard if patients wants to access
-- [ ] EXTRA: refresh the token access
+- [x] EXTRA: refresh the token access
-- [ ] redirect everything to setup if not authorized
+- [x] redirect everything to setup if not authorized

 Tests:
-- [ ] check in backend for uniqueness of 'In Session' appointments
+- [x] check in backend for uniqueness of 'In Session' appointments

 ### Webhook instructions
 Tunnel your localhost using:
 $ ssh -R 80:localhost:8000 ssh.localhost.run
 and add the callback url in drchrono's API

-### Doctor Dashboard
-Description here

-### Check-in kiosk

-Description here

 ### Requirements
 - a free [drchrono.com](https://www.drchrono.com/sign-up/) account